Hamilton County Ohio assistance programs.

 Another option is the Sharonville Health Department.
 Phone number is (513) 563-1722.
 Fees will be based on a percentage on a households net income.

-A number of other public health programs, free medical care, and hospital charity care is available in the greater Cincinnati Ohio region.
+A number of other public health programs, free medical, community clinics and hospital charity care is available in the greater Cincinnati Ohio region.
 Get everything from free medications to specialized care.
-Find information on more clinics in Cincinnati and Hamilton County region.
+Find information on more community clinics in Cincinnati and Hamilton County region.

 The Salvation Army of Greater Cincinnati

 This non-profit agency helps all people in southern Ohio and northern Kentucky.
-Some of the programs and services they provide can help with rent payments, provide free clothing, offer money for paying heating and utility bills, energy bill crisis assistance, and much more.
+Some of the programs and services they provide can help with rent payments, provide free clothing, or they offer money for paying heating and utility bills.
+There is energy bill crisis assistance in Cincinnati and much more.

 The Freestore Foodbank, which can be reached at 513-482-4500, provides free food and even clothing to people in need of help.
 They also offer evening meals to hungry children throughout Cincinnati.
 They can also help people find safe places to live if they were evicted or are homeless.

 Dozens of other food banks operate in Hamilton County.
-Locate more Hamilton Ohio food pantries.
+There are also soup kitchens for free hot meals, including for the holidays or summer months for students.
+Locate more free Hamilton County Ohio food pantries.

 Hamilton County Ohio programs that are available across Ohio

-Individuals and families in Cincinnati and Hamilton County can get financial help from the following statewide services and resources.
+Individuals as well as families in Cincinnati and Hamilton County can get financial help from the following statewide services and resources.

 Foreclosure prevention services